“Contend for the faith that was once for all delivered to the saints” Jude 3.

 Contrary to Fr.
 Jillions conclusion, it seems that Fr.
 Schmemann did not see clearly through the “thicket of idols,” as the article implies.
 His wandering critiques are ambivalent and unprepared to give solutions.
 Thus, they do not seem to be a trustworthy platform from which to address the “state of world Orthodoxy.”

-Since this blog is already on the long side I will end with a quote from St. Theophan the Recluse, in which he responds to the idea that the Church must update herself,
+Since this blog is already on the long-side (and I have not the time to address every aspect of the themes presented in the article in question, I have only made some highlights and observations) I will end with a quote from St. Theophan the Recluse, in which he responds to the idea that the Church must update herself,

 I even consider it my duty to comment on it and to correct it, since – even though it perhaps goes against your desire and conviction – it comes from something sinful, as though Christianity could alter its doctrines, its canons, its sanctifying ceremonies to answer to the spirit of each age and adjust itself to the changing tastes of the sons of this century, as though it could add or subtract something.